baijum/essential-go/sphinx/introduction.rst

      It also explained about variadic function and anonymous function.
      This chapter briefly also covered methods.

-Chapter 6: Interfaces
+Chapter 6: Objects
    |
-   | This chapter explained the concept of interfaces and it’s uses.
+   | This chapter explained the concept of objects and interfaces and
+     it’s uses.
 Interface is an important concept in Go.
 Understanding interfaces and properly using it makes the design robust.
 The chapter covered empty interface.
 Also, briefly explained about pointer receiver and its significance.
 Type assertions and type switches are also explained.

 Chapter 7: Concurrency
    |